NLnetLabs/rpki-doc/source/krill/index.rst

 single pool.

 Krill can also act as a parent for child CAs.
-This means you can delegate resources down to children of your own, e.g. business units, departments, members or clients, who, in turn, manage ROAs themselves.
+This means you can delegate resources down to children of your own, such as business units, departments, members or customers, who, in turn, manage ROAs themselves.

-Lastly, Krill features a separate publication server so you can either publish your certificate and ROAs with a third party, such as your NIR or RIR, or you publish them yourself.
+Lastly, Krill features a publication server so you can either publish your certificate and ROAs with a third party, such as your NIR or RIR, or you publish them yourself.
 In the latter case, you will need to run Krill alongside a publicly available Rsyncd and HTTPS server.

 Summarising, Krill is intended for: